 (Amended by Stats.
-1982, Chap.
-1397 (AB 2429, Cortese), eff.
-1/1/1983)
+1982, Ch.
+1397, Sec.
+4. (AB 2429, Cortese) Effective January 1, 1983.)

-798.13 STATE OWNED PARKS - EMPLOYEES
+§798.13 STATE OWNED PARKS - EMPLOYEES

 - (a) This chapter does not apply to any area owned, operated, or maintained by the state for the purpose of providing employee housing or space for a mobilehome owned or occupied by an employee of the state. - (b) Notwithstanding subdivision (a), a state employer shall provide the occupant of a privately owned mobilehome that is situated in an employee housing area owned, operated, or maintained by the state, and that is occupied by a state employee by agreement with his or her state employer and subject to the terms and conditions of that state employment, with a minimum of 60-days' notice prior to terminating the tenancy for any reason.

 (Added by Stats.
-2000, Chap.
-471 (AB 2008, Committee on Housing), eff.
-1/1/2001)
+2000, Ch.
+471, Sec.
+1. (AB 2008, Committee on Housing) Effective January 1, 2001.)

-798.14 DELIVERY OF NOTICE
+§798.14 DELIVERY OF NOTICE

-- (a) Unless otherwise provided, all notices required by this chapter shall be either delivered personally to the homeowner or deposited in the United States mail, postage prepaid, addressed to the homeowner at his or her site within the mobilehome park. - (b) All notices required by this chapter to be delivered prior to February 1 of each year may be combined in one notice that contains all the information required by sections under which the notices are given.
+- (a) Unless otherwise provided, all notices required by this chapter shall be either delivered personally to the homeowner or deposited in the United States mail, postage prepaid, addressed to the homeowner at his or her site within the mobilehome park. - (b) All notices required by this chapter to be delivered prior to February 1 of each year may be combined in one notice that contains all the information required by the sections under which the notices are given.

 (Amended by Stats.
-2012, Chap.
-478 (AB 2150, Atkins), eff.
-1/1/2013)
+2012, Ch.
+478, Sec.
+1. (AB 2150, Atkins) Effective January 1, 2013.)